wiseman-timelord/Cpp-Vulkan-Agi/README.md

 - Dunno how I am going to show the main program, its a graphical interface.
 Probably will have to resurrect my website, and get some kind of auto-login thing working so it dont timeout again...
 ```
 ===== Some Impressive Bot Management =======
+HUMAN:
+I neez some fags, make a plan, and get me some, so I can
+sit in my chair, and finish my work.

 --------------------------------------------
 ROBOT1: